valdislaf/ELFIR/LANGUAGE_SPEC.md

 auto:
 - `auto` is i64 in `main_i64`, d64 in `main_d64`.
 - `auto` is not allowed in `main` or `_start`.
+- `auto` is not allowed in non-entry functions (use explicit types).

 Integer literals:
 - Decimal literals default to i64 unless context requires u*.